goodeggs/merge-json-schemas/README.md

 `mergeJsonSchemas` will:
 - merge keys in all schemas
 - error if keys are incompatible
-- create of union of "required" values
+- create a union of "required" values

 ## Usage